Pranavnathan23/Azure-SOC/README.md

  <br />
  <br />

- Click below for the excercise details:
+ Click below for the exercise details:

  <details close>